jenslys/autovod/README.md

 # AutoVOD

-This script was created to record a broadcast from Twitch and upload it on YouTube, to watch the stream later.
+This script was created to record a broadcast from Twitch and upload it in realtime to YouTube.
-Broadcasts are downloaded in the best quality, no transcoding, and sent directly to youtube, meaning no video is stored on the disk and the stream is directly sent back to YouTube.
+Broadcasts are downloaded in the best quality, no transcoding, and sent directly to YouTube, meaning no video is stored on the disk and the stream is directly sent back to YouTube.

 ## Installation